vakharia-aarya/vakharia-aarya/README.md

 ### Hi!
 I'm Aarya Vakharia 👋

-- 🌱 I’m currently learning Keras and Tenseflow
+- 🌱 I’m currently learning Reinforced Learning
 - 👯 I’m looking to collaborate on web development
 - 🎓 I'm a student at USC
 - 📧 How to reach me: Email at avakhari@usc.edu